marisalim/Saiga/README.md

 - medaka v0.10.0
 - NCBI blast v2.8.1+

+SAIGA scripts were written with Python3 and tested for MacOS.

 <a href="#top">Back to top</a>

 ### Software installation advice <a name="installadvice"></a>
-One of the easiest ways to install python libraries (and other software) is to use conda install from Anaconda.
+One of the easiest ways to install python libraries and other software is to use conda install from Anaconda.
 - Download Anaconda3: https://www.anaconda.com/distribution/.
 We want Anaconda3 so that it downloads Python3.
 Follow installation instructions from website.
 - Once you have anaconda, configure the conda command to tell it where to look online for software.
 It does not matter what directory you’re in.
   - `conda config --add channels bioconda`
   - `conda config --add channels conda-forge`

-Note that this pipeline relies on the following software being called via `source ~/.bashrc`:
+Note that this pipeline assumes the following software are called via `source ~/.bashrc`:
   - guppy
   - qcat
   - MiniBar